trick77/docker-qtum-stake/README.md

 The docker image will be built on the fly if it doesn't exist.
 Once the container is up and running, qtumd will start syncing the blockchain which may take a while.
 To see the progress use something like ```docker-compose logs -f --tail="100"```

+#### Just want to run a full node?

+You don't need to have any QTUM in your wallet in order to just run a full node.
+A full node helps the QTUM network.
+If you have a virtual private server (VPS), please contact your hosting provider first since some providers prohibit running anything related to crypto currencies/mining (even though it's not possible to PoW mine with QTUM).
+A ```docker-compose up -d``` will run a full node, you can skip reading the rest of this documentation if you don't want to stake QTUM.

 ### Encrypting the wallet
 ```docker-compose exec qtum qtum-cli -stdin encryptwallet```